section-engineering-education/engineering-education/content/articles/what-is-netdevops-top-netdevops-tools-for-your-windows-operating-system/index.md

 ### Top NetDevOps tools that are important for your Windows OS
 Network engineers love working on Linux or some form of Unix OS as their network operating system.
 Some of the reasons why Linux is considered best when working on network-related operations include.

-- Linux operating system is the foundation of most network-based OSs such as [Cisco IOS](https://www.cisco.com/c/en/us/products/ios-nx-os-software/ios-software-releases-listing.html), [Cisco NX-OS](https://www.cisco.com/c/en/us/products/ios-nx-os-software/nx-os/index.html), [Nexus OS](https://www.oreilly.com/library/view/troubleshooting-cisco-nexus/9780134783208/ch01.xhtml), and [Junos OS](https://www.juniper.net/documentation/us/en/software/junos/junos-overview/topics/concept/junos-software-introduction.html).
+- Linux operating system is the foundation of most network-based OSs.
+This include [Cisco IOS](https://www.cisco.com/c/en/us/products/ios-nx-os-software/ios-software-releases-listing.html), [Cisco NX-OS](https://www.cisco.com/c/en/us/products/ios-nx-os-software/nx-os/index.html), [Nexus OS](https://www.oreilly.com/library/view/troubleshooting-cisco-nexus/9780134783208/ch01.xhtml), and [Junos OS](https://www.juniper.net/documentation/us/en/software/junos/junos-overview/topics/concept/junos-software-introduction.html).
 This makes it easier to understand the Linux internals.
 - Linux networking top most open source projects are build based on the Linux internals.
-This includes container technologies such as LXC and LXD and Docker container network isolation and OpenStack.
-For example, Docker leverages Linux namespaces along with basic Linux interfaces and Lineage 2 (L2) internals to achieve network isolation from the base operating system.
+This includes container technologies such as [LXC](https://linuxcontainers.org/) and [LXD](https://linuxcontainers.org/lxd/introduction/) and Docker container network isolation and OpenStack.
+For example, Docker leverages Linux namespaces along with basic Linux interfaces and [Lineage 2](https://forums.linuxmint.com/viewtopic.php?t=317896) (L2) internals to achieve network isolation from the base operating system.

 However, as a NetDevOps engineer, your network tooling ecosystem will define how well you can leverage DevOps for network infrastructure.
+This starts with;

-This starts with coding languages such as Python and Ansible, Network automation libraries such as Cisco or Juniper, cloud computing, OpenStack, virtualization, source control, etc. So let's, let's discuss some essential tools that you would add to your Windows operating system network stack to make your NetDevOps more minimal and robust for automating and managing your network processes.
+- Coding languages such as Python and Ansible,
+- Network automation libraries such as Cisco or Juniper,
+- Cloud computing, OpenStack, virtualization, source control, etc.

+So let's discuss some essential tools that you would add to your Windows operating system network stack to make your NetDevOps more minimal and robust for automating and managing your network processes.

 ### Git
 When working with networking projects, you would likely use source control systems.
 The control system tracks the changes done to the code over time in a database known as the repository.